Haryana Forest Department

-Forests Department, Haryana is a department of the Government of Haryana in India that runs and maintains many protected nature areas in the state of Haryana.
+Forests Department, Haryana is a department of the Government of Haryana, a state in India, that runs and maintains many protected nature areas in the state of Haryana.
 It has two administrative divisions: Forest and Wildlife.
 The department is responsible for maintaining National Parks, Wildlife Sanctuaries and Conservation Reserves in Haryana.

 It also provides a special emphasis on Soil and Moisture Conservation works in the hills to conserve water and deliver it to adjacent farmlands.
 Two National Parks, eight Wildlife Sanctuaries, two Conservation Reserves, four Animal & Bird Breeding Centres, one Deer park, and 49 herbal parks.
 Kanwar Pal Gujjar has been the cabinet minister responsible for this department since October 2019. constitute the Protected Area network of the department, covering 0.75% of the state.
 It also maintains a list of Protected Areas in Haryana.

 Administrative divisions

 Principal Chief Conservator of Forests heads the Haryana Forests Department.
 There are two divisions: Wildlife Zones for wildlife and Forests Zones for forests.